Vinelab/oauth-clients-generator-redis/readme.md

 #### Create Client

-In order to create a new client, use the command:
-`oauth clients:create {name} {password} {redirect_uri = ''} {grantType = 'client_credentials'}`,
+In order to create a new client, use the command:\s\s `oauth clients:create {name} {password} {redirect_uri = ''} {grantType = 'client_credentials'}`,

 where: